RifatPiyal/ChNet-Tool/README.md

 ```

-Execute the Chnet analysis using Rscript directly for downstream analysis as follows:
+Execute the ChNet analysis using Rscript directly for downstream analysis as follows:

 **500 Genes:**
 ```bash